Francesco and Ludovico Sforza di Milano

-Ludovico Sforza, who became Sovereign Grand Commander of the Ordre d`Lys in 1480 after the death of John de Montgomery., was born in 1452 at Vigevano, now in Lombardy and was known as Ludovico il Moro (the Moor on account of his dark completion and black hair).
+Ludovico Sforza, became Sovereign Grand Commander of the Ordre du Lys in 1480 (probably self-proclaimed), whilst Regent of Milan and after the death of René, was born in 1452 at Vigevano, now in Lombardy and was known as Ludovico il Moro (the Moor on account of his dark completion and black hair).
 He was the second son of Francesco Sforza.
-He continued to live in his father’s court even after he was assassinated in 1466 and after his elder brother Galeozza Maria became the new duke.
-As he was not expected to become ruler of Milan, Ludovico`s mother Bianca saw to it that his education was of a humanist’s classical nature, not only learning the classical languages, but also receiving tuition in painting, sculpture, Latin, Greek, Philosophy and letters from Francesca Filelfo a third cousin of Leonardo da Vinci; it was only later that he was taught the methods of government and warfare.
+He continued to live in his father’s court even after his father was assassinated in 1466 and after his elder brother Galeozza Maria became the new duke.
+As he was not expected to become ruler of Milan, Ludovico's mother, Bianca saw to it that his education was of a humanistic classical nature, not only learning the classical languages, but also receiving tuition in painting, sculpture, Latin, Greek, Philosophy and letters from Francesca Filelfo, a third cousin of Leonardo da Vinci.
+It was only later that he was taught the methods of government and warfare.
 This education was not lost on Ludovico as he is credited, at least in some quarters, as being the man who invented the European Renaissance.

 Beatrice reputedly one of the most beautiful and accomplished princesses of the Renaissance period helped make the Sforza court into a centre of brilliant festivals and balls and entertained philosophers, poets and diplomats, as well as being responsible for the splendour of Castello Sforzesco in Milan and the Certosa of Pavia.
 She was also noted for her excellent taste in fashion and having invented new clothes and styles.